 Post: Callcredit Information Group, One Park Lane, Leeds, West Yorkshire LS3 1EP.

 Post: Equifax Ltd, PO Box 10036, Leicester LE3 4FS

 Phone: 0333 321 4043 or 0800 014 2955

 Post: Experian, PO BOX 8000, Nottingham, NG80 7WF

 Phone: 0344 481 0800 or 0800 013 8888

-From the date your smart meter is installed or the date we notify you we are able to utilise the functionality of a smart meter that a previous supplier fitted, or from the date we take over your supply and your smart meter functionality is already available to us (as appropriate), we will use the smart energy consumption data for the purposes set out in this policy.
+From the date your smart meter is installed or the date we notify you we are able to utilise the functionality of a smart meter that a previous supplier fitted, or from the date we take over your supply and your smart meter functionality is already available to us (as appropriate), use the smart energy consumption data for the purposes set out in this notice.